php0614/belaNoiseSpatializer/README.md

 # belaNoiseSpatializer

-Linear congruential noise generator with quadraphonic spatializer for bela (bela.io)
+Linear congruential noise generator and quadraphonic spatializer with joystick control for bela (bela.io)